CircleCI-Archived/dockerfile-wizard/README.md

 - Thanks to [jmason](https://github.com/jmason/tap-to-junit-xml/tree/master) for the `tap-to-junit` script!
 - The portions of this repository that run on your local computer are intended for Linux/macOS operating systems; they may not work on Windows
-- This repository has not been tested with every possible permutation of versions/dependencies; you may encounter errors with some combinations of various languages/tools
+- This repository has not been tested with every possible permutation of versions/dependencies, and you may encounter errors with some combinations of various languages/tools.
+If your `build` job fails, check your `docker build` step—it's most likely a compilation error with a particular version of Ruby, Node, or Python.
 - [Feedback/questions/bugs welcome!](https://github.com/CircleCI-Public/dockerfile-wizard/issues)
 - Want to do all this yourself?
 Check out our video on [creating custom Docker images for CircleCI](https://youtube.com/watch?v=JYVLeguIbe0)